Friday, July 16, 2010

 Last summer my garden by the river was a profusion of these wonderful red poppies....I took many photos, but never painted them because I was sure they'd bloom again this summer.
 Not!
 In their place, however, have come these wonderful blue bachelor's buttons and some white yarrow.
 So I've put them together here with a patriotic twist---it is, after all July.

-Oil on Canvas, 12 x 12
+Oil on Canvas, 12 x 12 SOLD

 Clinton Reservoir Columbine